Positivity of the CM line bundle for families of K-stable klt Fano varieties: Notation

 \subsection{Fiber product notation}

 The most important particular notation used in the article is that of fiber products.
 That is, for a family $f : X \to T$ of varieties we denote the $m$-times fiber product of $X$ with itself over $T$ by $X^{(m)}$.
 As in our situation the base is always clear, we omit it from the notation.
-So, for $X^{(m)}$ means $m$-times fiber product over $T$, and $X_t^{(m)}$ means $m$-times fiber product over $t$.
-In this situation $p_i : X^{(m)} \to X$ denotes the projection onto the $i$-th factor, and we set for any divisor $D$ or line bundle $\sL$:
+Hence, $X^{(m)}$ denotes the fiber product over $T$ of $m$ copies of $X$, and for a point $t \in T$, $X_t^{(m)}$ denotes the fiber product over $t$ of $m$ copies of $X_t$.
+In this situation, $p_i : X^{(m)} \to X$ denotes the projection onto the $i$-th factor, and we set for any divisor $D$ or line bundle $\sL$: